jenkinsci/dependency-track-plugin/README.md

 The Dependency-Track Jenkins plugin aids in publishing [CycloneDX](https://cyclonedx.org/) and [SPDX](https://spdx.org/) Software Bill-of-Materials (SBOM) to the Dependency-Track platform.

-Publishing BoMs can be performed asynchronously or synchronously.
+Publishing SBOMs can be performed asynchronously or synchronously.

-Asynchronous publishing simply uploads the BoM to Dependency-Track and the job continues.
-Synchronous publishing waits for Dependency-Track to process the BoM after being uploaded.
+Asynchronous publishing simply uploads the SBOM to Dependency-Track and the job continues.
+Synchronous publishing waits for Dependency-Track to process the SBOM after being uploaded.
 Synchronous publishing has the benefit of displaying interactive job trends and per build findings.

 ![job trend](https://raw.githubusercontent.com/jenkinsci/dependency-track-plugin/master/docs/images/jenkins-job-trend.png)